Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 I know at least five other navy rums, but none with Caroni in the blend.

-In the initial taste I get Caroni aromas first.
+In the initial taste I get Caroni aromas first, they are very dominant.
 Then WP fruity notes and some Demerara honey with molasses.
 After that you get immediately the bitter wood on your palet.
 I think the Caroni cask was very active.

 In the middle I get some orange zest with anise (the bitterness from the tannins is still there, thats why I can't get more aromas).
 If you want a better representation of such a blend try the Le Gust Demerara 2002.
 That shows how the Demerara should be represented in the middle taste.